 \begin{thm}[\cite{Wise_QCHierarchy}, Thm.~17.14] Let $H$ act properly and isometrically on $\Hyp^3$ with noncompact quotient. \textup{(}We do not assume that the action is faithful.\textup{)} Then $H$ is virtually compact special. \end{thm}

 The theorem also holds for groups acting cocompactly by \cite{KahnMarkovic12,BergeronWise12,Wise_QCHierarchy,Agol_VirtualHaken}, but that stronger result is not needed in this paper.

-\begin{proof} According to a theorem of \Haissinsky--Lecuire, if $H$ is a finitely generated group that maps onto a Kleinian group with a finite kernel $N$, then the groups $H$ and $H/N$ are commensurable \cite[Thm.~1.3]{HaissinskyLecuire_3manifold}.
+\begin{proof} By a theorem of \Haissinsky--Lecuire, if $H$ is a finitely generated group that maps onto a Kleinian group with a finite kernel $N$, then $H$ and $H/N$ are commensurable \cite[Thm.~1.3]{HaissinskyLecuire_3manifold}.
 In the present setting, the given group $H$ acts on $\Hyp^3$ with a finite kernel $N$.
-Therefore $H$ is virtually the fundamental group of a compact atoroidal $3$--manifold with nonempty boundary.
+Therefore, $H$ is virtually the fundamental group of a compact atoroidal $3$--manifold with nonempty boundary.
 It follows from \cite[Thm.~17.14]{Wise_QCHierarchy} that $H$ is virtually compact special. \end{proof}

 The Virtually Compact Special Theorem will be used together with the following result of Huang--Wise.

 \begin{thm}[\cite{HuangWise_Stature}, Thm.~1.9] Let $G$ be hyperbolic relative to finitely generated virtually abelian subgroups.
 Suppose $G$ splits as a finite graph of groups whose edge groups are relatively quasiconvex and whose vertex groups are virtually compact special.
 Then each relatively quasiconvex subgroup of a vertex group is separable in $G$.
 In particular, $G$ is residually finite. \end{thm}